CSI Prediction Using Diffusion Models: CSI Prediction

-\paragraph{Temporal Encoding} Learning the dynamics of CSI data is a crucial component of the CSI prediction problem.
+Learning the dynamics of CSI data is a crucial component of the CSI prediction problem.
 To capture the complex nature of a time-varying wireless channel, we employ a learning model to extract latent features along the temporal dimension.
-Let the CSI sequence input to the temporal encoder at the $k^{\text{th}}$ time step be

-where $\hat{\mathbf{H}}_{n+1:n+k-1}$ denotes the predicted CSI sequence up to step $k$.
-The temporal encoder processes this input at the $k^{\text{th}}$ step and extracts the corresponding latent temporal representation,

-The resulting latent representation is then used as a conditioning input to the diffusion model for CSI prediction.
+At the $k^{\text{th}}$ prediction step, the encoder input is